 While packets are most common in North America, stevia tablets tend to be more popular in Europe.
 Stevia liquids tends to be more popular in South America.

 While other forms for stevia – such as crude stevia – may be found at alternative food stores and online, crude stevia is not generally recognized as safe in accordance with US FDA requirements.

 What is stevia rebaudiana?

-Stevia rebaudiana (Bertoni) is the botanical name for the herb known more generally as, simply, stevia.
-Stevia rebaudiana grows leaves that produce the sweet-tasting, zero-calorie sweetener that serves as an alternative to sugar.
+Stevia rebaudiana Bertoni is the botanical name for the herb known more generally known as “stevia”.
+Stevia rebaudiana Bertoni grows leaves that, when processed into stevia leaf extract, produce the sweet-tasting, zero-calorie sweetener that serves as an alternative to sugar.
 The sweet constituent elements of the plant were brought to the attention of the scientific world by an Italian-Swiss botanist named Dr. Moises S. Bertoni, when he published a paper about the plant in 1905.

 What is stevia leaf extract?